configured with 3 horizontal

 Barronett Blinds has earned a reputation as

 a premier manufacturer of a multitude of high

 quality, effective, value-added, and economical blinds.
 The Big

-Mike XT Ground Blind,
+Mike Ground Blind,

 incorporates all the features I demand in a high-quality blind.
 It meets my